lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 ## Writing infrastructure tests with Testinfra

-So what´s this [Test infrastructure](https://testinfra.readthedocs.io/en/latest/) thingy?
+So what's this [Test infrastructure](https://testinfra.readthedocs.io/en/latest/) thingy?
 The docs know:

 > With Testinfra you can write unit tests in Python to test actual state of your servers configured by management tools like Salt, Ansible, Puppet, Chef and so on.

 _Testinfra_ happens to be the **Python-style equivalent to** [Serverspec](https://serverspec.org/) which again is based on the [Ruby BDD framework RSpec](http://rspec.info/) .
-If you´re curious what´s possible, check out some Testinfra code examples: [testinfra quick-start](https://github.com/philpep/testinfra#quick-start),[ansible-role-prometheus](https://github.com/openmicroscopy/ansible-role-prometheus/blob/0.2.0/tests/test_default.py) and [ansible-role-docker](https://github.com/mongrelion/ansible-role-docker/blob/master/molecule/default/tests/test_default.py) .
+If you're curious what's possible, check out some Testinfra code examples: [testinfra quick-start](https://github.com/philpep/testinfra#quick-start),[ansible-role-prometheus](https://github.com/openmicroscopy/ansible-role-prometheus/blob/0.2.0/tests/test_default.py) and [ansible-role-docker](https://github.com/mongrelion/ansible-role-docker/blob/master/molecule/default/tests/test_default.py) .

 Nice! **So we should start to write our test first, right?!** If we go [through our use case](https://docs.docker.com/install/linux/docker-ce/ubuntu/) , we can identify at least three steps necessary to achieve the goal of installing Docker on Ubuntu: